elldritch/gallop/README.md

 daemon.stop();
 ```

-## Dependencies
-For basic usage:

-* Restler
-* Underscore

-For testing:

-* CoffeeScript
-* Mocha, Chai
-* Grunt, grunt-contrib-coffee
-* Restify

 ## License
-(C) 2013 Lehao Zhang.
-Released to the general public under the terms of the MIT license.
+&copy; 2014 Lehao Zhang.
+Released under the terms of the MIT license.